Alyssa Parten, MS, CSCS

 About Me

-In effort of being an effective science communicator, I strive to provide evidence-based practical applications to students, athletes, and the general public.
-My commitment to science communication goes beyond my roles as a strength coach and teacher.
-Through various channels such as social media, podcasts, and blog posts, I enjoy sharing my areas of expertise to provide evidence-based recommendations for individuals looking to increase their own knowledge or improve their physical performance, health, and well-being.
+In effort to be an effective science communicator, I strive to provide evidence-based practical applications to my students, athletes, and the general public.
+My commitment to science communication goes beyond my roles as a kinesiology instructor and strength coach.
+Through various channels such as social media, podcasts, and blog posts, I enjoy sharing my areas of expertise to provide evidence-based recommendations for individuals looking to elevate their own knowledge or improve their physical performance, health, and well-being.
+In addition, I aim to present at a minimum of 2 conferences per year, either by oral or poster presentation.

 Professional Philosophy